vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now, back where Her slaves say their prayer.

 With its dumb smile and its strange hat, <br>
-‘round that town I can meet the dog, <br>
+'round that town I can meet the dog, <br>
 called as well Sir Bitch or the hog. <br>
-Now Sir Bitch thinks I’m Her floor mat.
+Now Sir Bitch thinks I'm Her floor mat.

 Once I was on a bus with boys <br>
 and girls from the land South of Laos. <br>